magdyheiba/flairstech/README.md

 This a simple assessment for flairstech company

-•	Implement a test automation framework with an object-oriented design.
+*	Implement a test automation framework with an object-oriented design.
-•	Implement customized reports including screenshots for failures.
+*	Implement customized reports including screenshots for failures.
-•	Follow checkout procedure
+*	Follow checkout procedure
-•	Confirm order by selecting bank wire option
-• Validate order was placed from order history page.
+* Validate order was placed from order history page.
-• data driven scenarios
+* data driven scenario
+*	Select city , region , restaurant and order and verify them
+*	Login to the website with test email.
+*	Add order to the cart
+*	Remove order from the cart
+*	Checkout the cart and perform an actual order
+*	Handle the case if the restaurant is busy
+*	Verify the order details (Quantity, name , address and price)
+*	Verify the amount that should be paid to the restaurant
+*	Pay by cash
+*	Asserting on the successful and failed order

 ### Tech